MaThRk/iffitoR/README.md

-# A little collection of funtions to get data from the tables exported from the iffi-database
+# A collection of functions to get and work with the data from the iffi-database in R

 The package (without the vignettes) can be installed with:

 `remotes::install_github("https://github.com/RobinKohrs/iffitoR")`

-There is some problem with building the vignettes locally with `devtools`.
-A solution should be
+In order to get the vignettes locally you can build the package yourself by:

 1. Cloning this repo
   `git clone "https://github.com/RobinKohrs/iffitoR"`